Ichthyostega/yoshimi-test/README.md

 ## Building

-The '`yoshimi-testrunner`' subdirectory holds a C++ / CMake project to build a standalone testrunner application.
+The '`yoshimi-testrunner`' subdirectory holds a C++ / CMake project to build a stand-alone testrunner application.
 In addition you need a Yoshimi executable, to be invoked by this testrunner as a test subject.
 There are various ways to handle a CMake project, e.g. with `cmake-gui` or `ccmake` or with your IDE of choice.
 However, in its simplest form, the build can be started with...